libAtoms/testing-framework/README.md

  the test-system, and under each are `models` and `run_dir` subdirectories, the former contains the different potentials, the latter is where the tests are actually run and the test results appear.
-The test-system is indicated to the test scripts using the `-s` option.
+The test-system is indicated to the test scripts using the `-l` option.
 The `models` directory can be kept elsewhere and its location specified via an option.
 The test-system label is used to generate unique file names and directories when the tests are run.